 - to facilitate the use of overseas assessments.

 The application is assessed according to a project plan which is developed and agreed between the applicant and the APVMA as part of pre-application assistance (PAA) tier 2 or tier 3.
 A timeshift application cannot be submitted without an agreed project plan.

-The agreed project plan sets out the sequence for the submission of each data package (chemistry and manufacture, toxicology, WHS, residues, environment, efficacy, crop safety, trade—including non-food and any special data if required) and timeframe for conducting the necessary modular assessments.
+The agreed project plan sets out the sequence for the submission of each data package (chemistry and manufacture, health, residues, environment, efficacy, crop safety, trade—including non-food and any special data if required) and timeframe for conducting the necessary modular assessments.

 The Agricultural and Veterinary Chemicals (Administration) Act establishes the APVMA as an independent statutory authority of the Commonwealth responsible for the regulation and control of agvet chemicals in Australia up to the point of retail sale.
 This Act contains all the internal details of the establishment of and the functions and powers of the APVMA.
 It also contains provisions controlling the import and export of agvet chemicals.